RanaMah/restaurant-website/README.md

 ## ✨ Features

 - 🏠 Home Page with Hero Section and Navigation
 - 🍽️ Menu Page with table of food items
+- 🛒 Shopping Cart with Add/Remove/Clear functionality (JavaScript-based)
 - 🖼️ Image Gallery with 6 food pictures
 - 📍 Contact Page with Google Map and Contact Form
 - 📱 Mobile-friendly design with CSS media queries
 - 🔗 Social Media links and Business Hours

 ## 📸 Screenshots